-Chatbots allow you to automatically invite interactions with new visitors.
-You can make your visitors feel more valued by providing a more personalized and positive experience the moment they click on your website.
+Chatbots allow you to invite interactions with new visitors automatically.
+You can make your visitors feel more valued by providing a more personalized and positive experience when they click on your website.
 Bots are there to assist your visitors and help navigate them through your site.
 The end goal is to utilize a chatbot to convert visitors into customers.

 A/B test, then automate the winner.

-A/B testing, sometimes called split testing, is the process of comparing different versions of the same marketing assets and measuring the performance differences to learn which performs better.
-A/B testing helps you decide things like, which offers, words or key words – or day or time of sends – work best for your brand, allowing you to optimize your behaviors.
+A/B testing, sometimes called split testing, compares different versions of the same marketing assets and measures the performance differences to learn which performs better.
+A/B testing helps you decide which offers, words, or keywords – or day or time of sends – work best for your brand, allowing you to optimize your behaviors.

 Automate lead-generating content.

 Anchor content is a valuable tool that can be easily automated.
-It can be triggered by a simple form fill and ensures you're giving prospects enticing content while sharing their equally valuable data with your company.
-Downloadable content like an e-book, buyer’s guide, or whitepaper is ideal for automating, and videos or webinars are common gated content that can convert to the right audience.
+A simple form fill can trigger it and ensures you give prospects enticing content while sharing their equally valuable data with your company.
+Downloadable content like an e-book, buyer's guide, or whitepaper is ideal for automating, and videos or webinars are common gated content that can convert to the right audience.
 Webinars directly engage with audiences and require an RSVP.
 They're often live, so prospects can interact directly in many cases and feel like they are getting VIP access to your brand.
-When coming up with good lead-generating content, think of your industry and offer something that prospects cannot miss out on.
+When creating good lead-generating content, consider your industry and offer something prospects cannot miss out on.

 Once you have established lead-generating anchor content, you are ready to build an automated campaign.
 Create content that is for specific prospects' needs and pain points.
 Establish a final call to action, so a prospect can continue to learn more about your brand.
 Consider CTAs that schedule conversations, request demos, or compare solutions to help drive conversions.
 Before the final CTA, be sure your information illustrates each step in the buyer's journey when you go with time-based funnel automation or email drip campaigns.
 If a prospect engages with your content early in their journey, get them to the final CTA sooner rather than later.
 Defining campaigns is a core element of your Inbound Marketing Strategy.